KohoVolit/api.parldata.eu/USAGE.rst

 Basic authentication requires the client to send an *Authorization* HTTP header with content constructed as follows: A string "username:password" (without quotes and with actual username and password) is encoded by Base64 and string "Basic " is prepended.
 See `Basic authentication`_ at Wikipedia.

-So, use `https://...` with the above header for all data modifying requests.
+Use ``https://...`` and the above header for all data modifying requests.

 -----------------
 Specific features